 |North Dakota Average||8.8||313||51.0%|

-As the table here and the chart below indicate, in 2020, North Dakota has shorter wait times than the national average.
-The average approval is also slightly ahead of the national average as well.
+As the table here and the chart below indicate, in 2022, North Dakota has slightly shorter wait times than the national average.
+The average approval is slightly behind of the national average as well.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.